TABLE OF CONTENTS

 Reorganisation may be used to deal with the insolvency or impending insolvency of debtors who are business entities.
 It involves reorganising the business.
 It is usually expected that creditors’ claims will steadily be satisfied while the debtor’s business remains in operation in accordance with measures to revitalise its management under a reorganisation plan approved by the insolvency court.
 Creditors monitor how the plan is progressing.

-Debt relief is a way of dealing with insolvency or impending insolvency for debtors who essentially have no business debts and, if legal persons, are not business entities.
+Debt relief is a way of dealing with insolvency or impending insolvency for debtors who are either natural persons (involved in business or not) or legal persons that are not business entities.
 This insolvency method is more sympathetic to social considerations than economic aspects.
-The aim is to give debtors a ‘fresh start’ and motivate them to participate actively in the redemption of their debt, at least up to a projected level of 30 % in those cases where creditors are unsecured.
+The aim is to give debtors a ‘fresh start’ and motivate them to participate actively in the redemption of their debt.
+Generally, debtors are required to have at least the capacity to cover the costs of proceedings and ongoing maintenance payments.
+Certain categories of debtors (recipients of old-age or disability pensions, young people or those capable of satisfying creditors to a set percentage level) may be granted debt relief over a shorter period.
 It is assumed that secured creditors’ claims will be satisfied from the collateral security.
 A parallel aim here is to reduce public budget spending on the rehabilitation of those who find themselves in social crisis.
 Debt relief can be accomplished by monetisation of the insolvency estate, by repayment scheduling, or by a combination of the two.

 Who may bring insolvency proceedings?